deinal/seacast/README.md

     <img src="figures/hi_graph.png" width="700">
 </p>

-The code is based on **Neural-LAM**: a repository of graph-based neural weather prediction models for limited area modeling.
-Reference [below](#neural-lam), and up-to-date developments for atmospheric modeling in the [original repo](https://github.com/mllam/neural-lam).
+The code is based on Neural-LAM: a repository of graph-based neural weather prediction models for limited area modeling.
+Up-to-date developments for atmospheric forecasting in the [original repo](https://github.com/mllam/neural-lam).

 The repository contains three meshgraphnet variations: